 |4b) Bills in state legislatures?||4b) NEVER on social media.||4b) Yes.|

 Just because a photo is on social media or the internet, doesn’t mean it’s in the public domain.
 For photos not in the public domain, it’s important to get permission to use the photo and properly credit the photographer.

 The primary (and easy to remember) rule is that if a federal employee shoots video or takes a picture on government time with a government-supplied camera, the "work" (the image/video) belongs to the employer (the federal government), not the photographer.
 Copyright works very differently when the work is a federal product:

 Below is how Interior credits photos on social media (Bureaus can create their own standard):

-Comments received through two-way blogs must be reviewed by the bureau (or DOI if it is a Departmental blog).
-Each blog must have clear and defensible standards for comments.
+Comments received through two-way blogs or social media sites must be reviewed by the bureau (or DOI if it is a Departmental blog).
 All sites that allow visitors to post comments should make it clear whether comments will be moderated and should include a disclaimer.
-For example:

 “We welcome your comments and hope that our conversations here will be courteous.
 You are fully responsible for the content of your comments.

 “We do not discriminate against any views, but we reserve the right to delete any of the following:

 - off-topic comments